 The Sarpy County Clerk does, however, retain copies of these marriage records (1987 to current) and makes them available for a $9.00 fee for certified copies.
 These certified copies may be used for all legal purposes.
-The following Application for Marriage Record form may be downloaded for your convenience.
+The Application for Marriage Record may be downloaded for your convenience.
 Follow the instructions on this form and mail to the address listed.

 You may also obtain official state-certified copies of marriage licenses for the years 1908 to current from the Bureau of Vital Statistics.
 The fee for such copies is $16.00.
 Copies of marriage licenses issued prior to 1908 may be obtained from the Nebraska State Historical Society.

 Prenuptial or premarital agreements are provided for in '42-1001 et. seq.
 And may be used by the parties to set out property rights, spousal support, life insurance and other matters prior to marriage.
 In general, an agreement must be in writing, must be signed voluntarily by both parties, and must make fair and reasonable disclosure of obligations '42-1003 and '42-1006.
 The agreement becomes effective upon marriage '42-1005.

 If further information regarding your Marriage License is required please call 593-5957.